kuros/random-jpa/README.md

 # Random-JPA
----It has been always been a challenge to create a test data.
+It has been always been a challenge to create a test data.
 This project aims at providing easier mechanism to create test data.

 ## Feature
 1. Uses table's foreign key relations to maintain creation order dynamically